 ……

 Discount CAISO Interchange Awards that have not submitted Transmission Profile e-Tag: System shall discount any interchange (import/export) awarded bids that have not submitted a transmission profile e-Tag equal to their HASP award by the T-40’ deadline for Capacity Test and Flexible Ramping Sufficiency Test.
 The objective of this feature is ensure import and export capacity has procured sufficient transmission to deliver or receive the award.
+The Capacity and Flexible Ramping Sufficiency tests are configured to execute after receipt of the latest awarded interchange data.

 For each BAA in the WEIM Area that fails its Flexible Ramping Up or Flexible Ramping Down sufficiency test or the Bid Range Capacity Up or Down test, for a 15-minute interval in the next trading hour, the market shall limit the net WEIM transfer from below (import) for upward failure and from above (export) for downward failure, to the less-restrictive of the following values: